Calabi-Yau generalized complete intersections and aspects of cohomology of sheaves: Equivalence between Configuration Matrices and its Proof

-{4.\arabic{equation}} {4.\arabic{thm}} In this section, we prove an identity, or equivalence, between configuration matrices for complete intersection Calabi-Yau manifolds.
-This identity means that the manifolds defined by the configuration matrices in the two sides of the identity are diffeomorphic.
+{4.\arabic{equation}} {4.\arabic{thm}} {4.\arabic{remark}} In this section, we prove an equivalence between configuration matrices for complete intersection Calabi-Yau manifolds.
+This equivalence means that the manifolds defined by the configuration matrices in the two sides are birationally equivalent.
 For the convenience of discussion below, we introduce the notation $a=(a_{2},\cdots ,a_{k}),b=(b_{2},\cdots ,b_{k})$.
 The indices start with 2 because of the columns that they start from.
-P. Candelas et. al. proposed the following identification of CY manifolds without proof \cite{Candelas:1987kf}, and we will give the proof of this identity.
+P. Candelas et. al. proposed the following identification of CY manifolds without proof \cite{Candelas:1987kf}, and we will give the proof of this equivalence.